NeuroRehack/WMORE/README.md

 ## Nano (OLA)
 ---
-The Coordinator and Logger Nano applications are written using **v2.1.0** of the **Nordic Semiconductor nRF Connect SDK** in the **Visual Studio Code** IDE and based on the **nRF Connect SDK Enhanced Shockburst (ESB)** sample applications.
+The Coordinator and Logger Nano applications are written using **v2.1.0** of the **Nordic Semiconductor nRF Connect SDK** in the **Visual Studio Code** IDE and based on the nRF Connect SDK Enhanced Shockburst sample (**ESB ptx**) applications.
 The nRF Connect SDK is based on the Zephyr RTOS, and Zephyr API calls are used in the WMORE applications.

 It is only necessary to install the nRF Connect SDK if you intend to modify this project.
 If that is the case, this link is a good starting point: [https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk].
 The Documentation, Get Started, and nRF Connect Fundamentals links are particularly useful:
 [https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/introduction.html]